CORRECT RIDING POSITION

 Why is correct bike posture so important?

 Well, simply... it's more comfortable and efficient. ⏩ When children are developing their cycling skills, it's a good idea to remove any barriers to their enjoyment that you can.
 Teaching good cycling position now will pay off down the line with a deep-seated love of cycling! ❤️

-There are a few things you can do!
+There are a few things you can do if their bike posture is wrong!
 If their leg doesn't have a slight 25-degree bend when the pedal is at its lowest point but is straight instead, take the saddle height down. ⬇️

 If it has more of a bend, pull the saddle up.
 If it's as high as it goes?
 Exchange for the next size up. ♻️

 Same for the handlebars, if they have more than a 45-degree angle, lower the handlebar down. 🔽

 Less than a 45-degree angle?
 Raise it up a bit.
 High as it can go?
 Exchange time! 🔄

 If you need any help, our team is ready to answer your questions.
 Just reach out via live chat! 💬